Important Information, Schedule & Registration

 Students are allowed a maximum of 2 make-up lessons that must be attended during the current semester.
 Make-up classes do not carry over into future semesters and no credit or refund is given for unused/missed classes or practice sessions.
 There are no make-up classes available for some hockey and specialty classes.

-How can I receive a class discount?
+How can I receive a deal?

 (Register within early registration period)